| Main | Site Index | Download | Disclaimer | Privacy |

 usriX_logon_hours

-Logon allowed at any time (each element 0xFF; all bits set to 1).
+Logon allowed at any time (each element0xFF; all bits set to 1).

 usriX_logon_server